john-hope/DS4002-Project2/README.md

 ## Source Code

-Source code for this project can be found in the `src` directory of this repository.

 ### Installing/Building Code in this Repository

 After cloning or forking this repository, its contents can be used to recreate different parts of this project.
 The required modules used in Python this project are listed below.